xikaij/fredkin-koehler/README.md

 ## Create your own app

-"Fork Fredkin-Koehler" to create a new MOOSE-based application.
+"Fork koala" to create a new MOOSE-based application.

 For more information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)